 2b.
 The ProSe AF can forward QNC Status update to the UE Policy PCF.
 The UE Policy PCF may utilise the notification information in updating the UE policy rules (incl. path selection policy/ parameters) composed in Step 1 for all related UEs.

-Editor's note: New Interaction between AF and UE policy PCF is FFS.

-Editor's note: In addition to new interaction between AF and UE policy PCF, whether there is other mechanism to communicate the QNC status to the UE policy PCF is FFS.

 2c.
-The Prose AF may subscribe to NWDAF to receive analytics notification (e.g. relevant to QoS sustainability for all UEs in an area of Interest).
+The Prose AF may subscribe to NWDAF to receive analytics notification (e.g. relevant to QoS sustainability for all UEs in an area of Interest as defined in clause 6.9.1, TS 23.288 [24] or and network performance analytics on the gNB status information and resource usage as defined in clause 6.6.1, TS 23.288 [24]).
 In that case, the ProSe AF can forward such analytics notification to the UE Policy PCF.
 The UE Policy PCF may utilise the notification information in updating the UE policy rules (incl. path selection policy/ parameters) composed in Step 1 for all related UEs.

+In Steps 2b and 2c, ProSe AF may store QNC Status update (2b) and analytics notification (2c) into a selected UDR instance.
+The UE Policy PCF is configured to subscribe to receive either notifications from UDR.

 If SM PCF and UE Policy PCF are the same, Steps 2a and 2b can be altered and UE policy PCF may directly receive QNC notifications.

 In Step 2c, for certain analytics types that are supported, the PCF may directly subscribe to the NWDAF to receive analytics relevant to UE Policy (incl. path selection policy/ parameters).

+2d.
+For interactive group services, the ProSe AF may hold the group formation information of the UE (e.g. as coordinated over PC1) [criteria outside of the scope of SA WG2].
+The ProSe AF may provision some requirements based on this information to the UE policy PCF.

 3. The PCF can define and update path policy rules using as a triggering event one or more of the options presented in step 2 that could be also complementary used.